-Museum in a former synagogue in Calmeyers gate 15 B, in the area of Oslo where most of the Jewish immigrants who came from the mid-1800s onwards sett...
+Museum in a former synagogue in Calmeyers gate 15 B, in the neighbourhood where most of Oslo's Jewish immigrants settled from the mid-1800s onwards....

 Cemetery and chapel inagurated in 1902 behind Vigeland Park.
 The naturally laid out urn graves with stone settings are from 1939.